SeaWulf Architecture Overview

 Modern Platform (milan1/milan2)

-The expanded SeaWulf infrastructure with cutting-edge hardware:
+Expanded infrastructure with newer hardware:

 • Multiple CPU architectures: Intel Skylake, AMD Milan, Intel Sapphire Rapids